 Observation 4: For UE conformance testing, the sequential and unattended execution of test cases is very beneficial.

-Proposal 1: Split the NB-IoT NTN frequency error test case in two test cases, one each for GSO and NGSO.
+Proposal 1: Split the NB-IoT and eMTC NTN frequency error test cases each in two test cases, one for GSO and the other for NGSO.

 References